By: G. M. Filisko

 Whether you’re buying or selling, it’s important to choose representation that meets your needs in the transaction.

 You have choices when selecting representation in a real estate transaction.
-Here are five tips for understanding which type of legal relationship with a real estate professional, called an agency relationship, will best protect you when you buy or sell a home.
+Here are five tips from this luxury real estate agent estepona for understanding which type of legal relationship with a real estate professional, called an agency relationship, will best protect you when you buy or sell a home.

 1. Buyer’s agency